amith-shaji/Youtube-frontend/README.md

 2. **Navigation Menu:**
    - Contains sidebar links to different categories and features similar to YouTube's sidebar.

-3. **Video Thumbnails:**
+3. **Video Grid:**
-   - Displays a grid of video thumbnails, replicating the layout of YouTube's video suggestions.
+   - Displays a grid of video thumbnails with associated details:
+     - **Video Thumbnails:** Large video preview images.
+     - **Video Name:** Title of the video displayed below each thumbnail.
+     - **Profile Picture:** Small circular profile images of the video creators.
+     - **View Count:** Displays the number of views each video has received.

 **Technologies Used:**